 Saving your credit card number online

-If you shop online with stores like Amazon, there is a good chance that you save your credit card details in your account.
-This saves time at the checkout, after all, helping to reduce the time spent shopping.
-It also saves you having to find your wallet, get the card out, then input the 16-digit number, your name, and the CVV2 code on the back.
+If you shop online with stores like Amazon, there is a good chance that you will save your credit card details in your account.
+This saves time at the checkout, helping to reduce the time spent shopping.
+It also keeps you from finding your wallet, getting the card out, then inputting the 16-digit number, your name, and the CVV2 code on the back.

 But saving your credit card online can be risky.
 All it takes is for the online store to be hacked.
-If your data isn't stored in an encrypted form, your credit card details are up for grabs.
-With those, credit card fraud or full ID fraud can take place.
+In addition, if your data isn't stored in an encrypted form, your credit card details are up for grabs.
+With those, credit card fraud or complete ID fraud can take place.

 Take Identity Theft Seriously

 Your life is literally out of your hands if you don't take steps to ensure the security of your accounts.
-But you don't need to feel afraid by this.
-Simply treat digital security as you would the security of your home or car.
-You lock doors and windows, fit an immobilizer, maybe an alarm.
+But you don't need to feel afraid of this.
+Treat digital security as you would the safety of your home or car.
+You lock doors and windows, fit an immobilizer, and maybe an alarm.

 Universal vigilance is required to avoid the tricks and traps set by scammers.
 Thankfully, you can take many of the same steps.
-Lock your accounts with two-factor authentication to avoid unauthorised access.
+For example, lock your accounts with two-factor authentication to prevent unauthorized access.
 Set up SMS or email alerts to inform you when spending gets out of control.
-And sign up to credit monitoring services to catch any new accounts that might have been created in your name.
+And sign up for credit monitoring services to catch any new accounts that might have been created in your name.

-The key takeaway is to take identity theft seriously, or else ID fraud will certainly occur.
+The critical takeaway is to take identity theft seriously, or else ID fraud will undoubtedly occur.